MAIB has published its Annual Report highlighting the work of the branch during the year 2015 and includes:

-Apart from the Chief Inspector of Marine Accident’s report for 2014, this report includes:
+- a report from the Chief Inspector of Marine Accidents

 - overview of accidents reported

 - responses to recommendations issued